Probing the Strong Gravity Region of Black Holes with eXTP: Exploring Accretion Physics in Extreme Gravity

 \subsubsection{AGN non-thermal superflare from an orbiting hotspot at the SMBH inner radii}

-Recently, Very Large Telescope Interferometer (VLTI) observed several near-infrared superflares which might be from hot spots moving around Sgr A* at only 7--10 gravitational radii from the central black hole (Gravity Collaboration et al. 2018; Gutierrez, Nemmen \& Cafardo 2020).
+Recently, Very Large Telescope Interferometer (VLTI) observed several near-infrared superflares which might be from hot spots moving around Sgr A* at only 7--10 gravitational radii from the central black hole \cite{Gutierrez2020}.
 It is believed that these hot spots are likely due to relativistic magnetic reconnection events and they might be also the sources of X-ray flares which exhibit a double-peak structure in the in the light curve of the total X-ay flux due to their orbital motion.
 Here we simulate the X-ray light curve of these hot spots observed by eXTP-SFA.

-Figure \ref{hotspot} (left) shows a simulation of the light curve produced by a hot spot orbiting a black hole for one period, as observed by eXTP-SFA in the 2--10 keV energy band.
+Fig.~\ref{fig:18} (left) shows a simulation of the light curve produced by a hot spot orbiting a black hole for one period, as observed by eXTP-SFA in the 2--10 keV energy band.
 We simulate a 4.2 ks observation with an average flux of $10^{-11}$ erg cm$^{-2}$ s$^{-1}$.
 The black hole mass is assumed to $4.14\times 10^6\, M_\odot$ and black hole spin is 0.998.
 The orbital radius of the hot spot is $r_\mathrm{spot} = 10\, R_g$.
 Its radiation is assumed as a power law spectrum with index $\Gamma = 2$.
 The observing inclination is assumed to be $75^\circ$.
 There is an obvious double-peak structure in the light curve, with a time interval of 500\,s between the two peaks.
 In the lower subpanel, we show the ratio between the data and the best fit model.
 We obtain a good fit and recover the input parameters.

-Figure \ref{hotspot} (right) shows the error contours (1, 2, and 3 $\sigma$ in red, green and blue, respectively) of hot spot orbital radius and observing inclination.
+Fig.~\ref{fig:18} (right) shows the error contours (1, 2, and 3 $\sigma$ in red, green and blue, respectively) of hot spot orbital radius and observing inclination.
 The orbital radius of the hot spot can be measured to a precision $<3\, R_g$ at $3\sigma$ confidence, while the inclination is measured to a precision of $<1^\circ$.
 The technique also provides us with a way to measure the black hole spin, if the mass of the black hole is measured independently (e.g. via optical reverberation mapping \citep{2006NewAR..50..796P}).
 This would apply to any hot spot radius and hence is independent of whether or not the disk is assumed to extend to the ISCO, as is the case for spin constraints from spectral fitting.
 Thanks to its unprecedented throughput, eXTP will be able to perform such measurements for any AGN with X-ray flux above 1 mCrab.